 Professional Bookbinding Thread

-Both are 100% twisted linen thread, made from the longer line part of the flax fibre.
+It is of course 100% twisted linen thread, made from the longer line part of the flax fibre.
 This thread is suitable for conservation work, and meets the highest requirements.
-The Fil Au Chinois thread is available in the thicknesses 12, 20, and 30 which are internally used numbers.
+The Fil Au Chinois, Lin Retors thread is available in the thicknesses 12, 20, 25, 30, and 40.
 The thread is thicker if the number is lower.

 This thread should be hand waxed before usage.